isomerpages/govtech-im8/_control-catalog/Cybersecurity/Data Protection.md

 ### Control Recommendations

-Use the appropriate region of cloud service providers for storage of data, such as ap-southeast-1 for Singapore in AWS.
-Primary data excludes transient data such as data-in-transit or temporary caches which may briefly pass through or be temporarily stored in other locations as part of normal system operations.
+Use the appropriate region of cloud service providers for compute and storage of data, such as ap-southeast-1 for Singapore in AWS.

 ### Risk Statement